ExFabrica/strapi-stories/part-1/README.md

-# Installation and plugin creation
+# How to install Strapi and the create a new plugin

 ![exFabrica logo](https://cdn-images-1.medium.com/max/800/1*pfNdV8oin0fRe-EQKIaYyQ.png)